forgo/the-elements-of-web-style/README.md

 Where reasonable, do not rely on the automatic behavior of languages, libraries, and frameworks.
 The convenience of tools is negated by use cases they do not cover.
 If your use case falls outside the average, do not settle for average.

 ## VIII.
 AFTERWORD

+If you take nothing else away from this guide, I hope to convey the value of consistency.
+After working on many projects in many industries, I tend to value the idea of consistency over perfection.
+Consistency reduces the tools and time needed to make changes you will inevitably want to make.
+Consistency is the work you put in, accepting what you are making will not be static.
+Also, this practice encourages solid understanding of the problem domain.
+In other words, understand what pieces will change so that you can retain the quality and effort of what should be constant.

+There is balance in all things.
+We likely do not want a switch to turn on and off all lights in an entire house at once.
+In the same way, creating a common wire for all components should have the flexibility to be overriden.
+This can be accomplished several ways.
+One approach is to only use a thematic context if the component explicitly opts into it.
+Perhaps it is desirable to require components to opt-out to reduce boilerplate code for the 90% use-cases.
+It's generally more important that you stick to one of these approaches as a convention -- rather than to pontificate on which is better.
+Your goal is to reduce the time to iterate on and improve user experiences, not win a philosophy debate.

+Classically, this can be thought of as a separation of concern.
+In the past, MVC was a popular way to convey this, but I like to take it a step further.
+Let's assume, as good developers, we have isolated our business logic completely from our visual and formatting concerns.
+Then it's still behooves us to optimize the "view" by creating patterns to distinguish styles which are likely to change and those which are likely constant.

+This is a slightly uncomfortable elaboration as it doesn't fit neatly into conventional wisdom.
+You might start to see lines blurred between a business requirement and design conventions.
+For instance, if a users is supposed to be allowed to type more content, but designers only anticipated content of a certain length, it is your job to reconcile that difference.
+There may not be a right answer, and -- if there's an optimal one -- it may not be the easiest or most cost-effective.
+Those conversations need to be had, and the more you experience these situations, the more you will be able to quickly adapt or have a solution on hand to address it again.

 ## IX.
 GLOSSARY